jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

   spk1_rec = torch.stack(spk1_rec, dim=0)
   spk2_rec = torch.stack(spk2_rec, dim=0)

-At this stage, the spikes have don't have any real meaning.
+At this stage, the spikes don't have any real meaning.
 The inputs and weights are all randomly initialized, and no training has taken place.
 But let's take a look at the raster plots just to check that the spikes are propagating to the output layer.

 ::